ShadyBoukhary/automated-assignment-grading/README.md

 ### Current Features
 * Clone/pull student repositories from GitHub
-* Check if source compiles
-* Run executable file provided
+* Compile all files and execute
 * Compare line-by-line with a key
 * Deduct grades based on weights provided with the key
 * Generate Excel Sheet showing grade distribution
-* Analyze source code
+* Analyze sources
     * Verify existence of required functions and methods
     * Check for poor variable names
     * Keep track of loop count
 * Gives the user the option to choose tolerance amount for floating-point numbers
 * Gives user the option to ignore student-written descriptions that do not contribute to the solution
 * Ignores ASCII table formatting in console apps when needed
-* Uses a spellchecker to give leeway on typos in student solutions
+* Tolerance for string matching based on Levenshtein distance

 ### Current Limitations
 * Support is exclusive to GitHub